 C8 Lawsuit News

 A federal jury has returned a $2 million verdict against DuPont in the third of 3,500 cases charging that DuPont knowingly contaminated drinking water at its facility near Parkersburg.
 The verdict included damages from DuPont's negligence and a finding that the company’s conduct was malicious.
 The malicious ruling allows the jury to consider a possible punitive damages verdict in addition to the compensatory damages.
 The punitive damage phase of the trial will begin Jan.
-4. To read more, click West Virginia Record
+4. Published in West Virginia Record - $2 Million C8 Verdict

 In the case of PFOA, DuPont brazenly dumped its toxic waste into a creek that ran through a pasture where farmers grazed and watered their cows, causing grotesque malformations and deaths among the animals.
 Meanwhile, the company hid evidence that the chemical had contaminated the local water supply well beyond what the company’s own scientists considered safe and far beyond what independent scientists considered safe.
-To read more, click The New York Times Magazine
+Published in The New York Times Magazine - DuPont C8 Toxic Chemical

 For additional news stories, click Levin Law C8 News